-Here do I live, and I feel privileged to live here, next to Northern Europe’s best-preserved fortified town.
+Here I live, and I feel privileged to live here, next to Northern Europe’s best-preserved fortified town.
 Gamlebyen, as we call old town Fredrikstad.

 Founded in 1567 by the Danish king Frederick II, this is Norway’s first renaissance town.
 And it has a strategic location in the delta of Glomma — Norway’s largest river.
 Not far away from the Oslo fjord, too.
-Or Sweden for that sake.
+Or Sweden, for that sake.

 Thick walls of rocks and bricks, dark, narrow gateways, moats, and wooden bridges – once a robust defence system from the past, built after Dutch standards.